east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/README.md

 # Escc.EastSussexGovUK.Umbraco

-This repository is the root of our [Umbraco](http://umbraco.com/) installation for [www.eastsussex.gov.uk](https://www.eastsussex.gov.uk).
+This project is the root of our [Umbraco](http://umbraco.com/) installation for [www.eastsussex.gov.uk](https://www.eastsussex.gov.uk).
+It is tightly coupled with the [Escc.EastSussexGovUK](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK/) project, which contains the template elements shared by this and every other branded part of our website.
+If a feature is not documented here, it may be because it is implemented in the shared template.

 The solution is broken up into several subprojects: